Receivers for low-bandwidth optical (through-the-air) communications

 Photovoltaic cells:

 Also called "Solar Cells" these are designed to produce electricity when exposed to light.
-As detectors, however, they have a fairly slow response and fairly high leakage current and capacitance - all being distinct disadvantages when trying to use them to detect weak, modulated signals.
+As detectors, however, they have a fairly slow response and fairly high leakage current and capacitance - all being distinct disadvantages when trying to use them to detect very weak, modulated signals.

 Photodiodes:

-Comments on appropriately sizing photodiodes:
+Additional comments on appropriately sizing photodiodes:

-When used without optics, a larger photodiode will intercept more photons than a smaller photodiode because there is simply a greater "capture area" to be struck by the photons.
+As mentioned above, when used without optics, a larger photodiode will intercept more photons than a smaller photodiode because there is simply a greater "capture area" to be struck by the photons.
 When used with external optics, however, the size of the photodiode may be less-important in terms of ultimate sensitivity because the light-gathering aperture is no longer just the surface area of the photodiode itself, but the capture area of the optics being used with the photodiode.

-If a photodiode is used that has a much larger active area than the light focused onto it, several things happen:
+If a photodiode is used that has a much larger active area than the area of the "blur circle" of the light focused onto it, several things happen:

 What size of photodiode should be used?
 This question is one that can be answered appropriately by knowing the characteristics of your optics.
 Very high-quality glass lenses should be capable of resolving a distant point of light and focusing it onto a very small area, making the use of a small-area photodiode quite practical.
 More imprecise optics - such as Fresnel Lenses or less-precise plastic or glass "conventional" lenses will have a larger "blur circle."

 One important fact to recognize is practicality in actual use: While extremely precise, finely-focused optics may offer the best match for small-area photodiodes, constructing and subsequent aiming them in the field will be correspondingly more difficult.
-Unless it is the highest possible speed that you are after, it may, in fact, be more convenient to use somewhat larger-area photodiodes than those that might be optimally-matched to the size of the blur circle of your lens (and allowing some "fudge factor" in system accuracy) to increase the "spot size" on the diode.
-If this is done, the ultimate sensitivity will suffer minimally (provided that the larger photodiode's noise and capacitance characteristics aren't the limiting factor) as all of the intercepted light is still impinging on a photoactive surface, but aiming tolerances may be relaxed somewhat, simplifying setup and potentially improving longer-term system stability.
+Unless it is the highest possible speed that you are after it may, in fact, be more convenient to use somewhat larger-area photodiodes than those that might be optimally-matched to the size of the blur circle of your lens (and allowing some "fudge factor" in system accuracy) to increase the "spot size" on the diode.
+If this is done, the ultimate sensitivity will suffer minimally (provided that the larger photodiode's noise and capacitance characteristics aren't the limiting factor) as all of the intercepted light is still impinging on a photoactive surface, but aiming tolerances may be relaxed somewhat, simplifying setup and potentially improving long-term system stability.

 For more detailed information on photodiodes, read the application note at the bottom of the "Modulated Light DX Receiver Circuitry" page.